-First of all, it's worth noting that a Canadian will use use over 1.4 million litres of water per person per year, or about 4 to 5 times that of most European citizens.
+So, let's start with this somewhat shocking reality - the average Canadian will use over 1.4 million litres of water per year, or about 4 to 5 times that of most European citizens.
 This is according to the SDWF (Safe Drinking Water Foundation).

-This makes us the second highest consumers of water in the world, surpassed only by the U.S. This isn't something to be proud of considering that a lot of the world lives on about one of our flushes per day, and they are lucky if it is clean.
+That makes Canadians the second highest consumers of water in the world, surpassed only by the United States.
+For some perspective on how much water that really is, think of it like this - a lot of the world lives on about one of our flushes per day, and not even clean water.

-A standard showerhead will use 9.5 litres per minute (lpm), though there are still some being sold that use as much as 14 litres per minute.
-Some of the earlier low-flow models offer a completely unrewarding mist that can actually create a breeze and leave you chilled; others shoot tiny jets of water that rip holes in your skin.
-No one wants to leave a shower cold and in pain, so needless to say those weren't big sellers.
+Standard shower heads will use as much as 9.5 litres per minute (lpm), though there are still some being sold that use as much as 14 litres per minute.
+Some of the earlier low-flow models (which can still be found in the more affordable roadside motels) offer a completely unrewarding mist that can actually create a breeze and leave you chilled, or the ones with miniscule powerful jets that feel more like you're getting a tattoo than bathing.
+No one wants to leave a shower cold and in pain, so needless to say those weren't big sellers in residential homes.

 So with comfort and cleanliness out of the way, let’s run the numbers.
 Calculations are based on the consumption of a family of four taking a daily shower for 10 minutes each at a temperature of 38 °C. This is an average (albeit decadent on a global scale) Canadian family consumption.

-What you should look for when shopping is a showerhead that carries a 'Watersense' mark.
+What you should first look for when shopping is a showerhead that carries a 'Watersense' mark, and then the specific flow rate of the model you are looking at.
 Watersense is a certification issued by the Environmental Protection Agency, which looks at both flow rates and quality of components.

 Other useful options: